 The Asia-Pacific Circle publishes timely Asia-Pacific Insights and Thought Leadership, in good business intelligence.
 This page regroups the thinking of the Circle’s contributors related to global and Asia-Pacific Trade.
-From local pro-business or interventionist policies to free trade negotiations and leadership – not to forget our China-United States insights – our experts’ Asia-Pacific Trade Insights aim at connecting the dots.
+From local pro-business or interventionist policies to free trade negotiations and leadership – not to forget our China-United States trade insights – our experts’ Asia-Pacific Trade Insights connect the dots.

 Are you looking for a big picture approach to regional developments?
 From Financial Markets to trade diplomacy and geopolitics, The Asia-Pacific Circle connects the dots in good business intelligence.
 [Read out Asia-Pacific Insights and Thought Leadership].

 Read our Asia-Pacific Trade Insights:

 Asia-Pacific Insights: Japan - EU relations | The EU-Japan Economic Partnership Agreement (JEEPA) represents an important opportunity from a business and trade leadership perspective.
 On the business side of things, Japan and the European Union are historical trading partners.
 Hence, the Economic Partnership Agreement represents a significant opportunity for both countries to keep progressing... together.
 On the trade diplomacy perspective, the JEEPA also sends an important leadership signal.
 Global free trade dynamics have been altered and sided away since late 2016 and the arrival to power of President Trump.
 The withdrawal of the United States from the TPP agreement, indeed, had slowed the trade dynamics globally.
 With the JEEPA, however